 You may have even noticed that on our monthly challenges I state that you should also be following a workout plan, doing 5 push-ups per day or a 30-second plank isn’t going to produce the results you are looking for without more substance.

 So, below are my reasons why you need a plan to follow and I’m not even the “planning” personality.

 5 Reasons Why You Need A Workout Plan

-- Helps Prevent Under or Over Training – This is one of the most important reasons for having a workout plan.
-If you are just trying piece together different workouts or wandering around the gym, you could be training the same body part too close together or not enough.
-You may also be working out too long and/or doing too much cardio for your goals, etc. There’s so many factors that can go into under or over training.
+This is one of the most important reasons for having a workout plan.
+If you are just trying to piece together different workouts or wandering around the gym, you could be training the same body part too close together or not enough.
+You may also be working out too long and/or doing too much cardio for your goals, etc. There are so many factors that can go into under or overtraining.

-- Provides Goals – A workout plan with a set number of weeks (such as a 4, 6, or 12 week workout plan like we have) provides you with an automatic goal – to complete the workout plan!
+A workout plan with a set number of weeks (such as a 4, 6, or 12-week workout plan like we have) provides you with an automatic goal – to complete the workout plan!
 You can even break it down further and look at it as a daily or weekly goal to complete all of the workouts.

 I can’t speak for all the workout plans out there but I know that ours produces results and is structured so it takes the planning out of it for you.
 You are optimally training each body part in the most efficient way possible.
 We don’t live in the gym and don’t think that you should either!